-Professional Scrum Foundations™ (PSF) is a 2-day course that provides the foundational knowledge needed to work with Scrum in a highly practical way.
+Professional Scrum FoundationsTM (PSF) is a 2-day course that provides the foundational knowledge needed to work with Scrum in a highly practical way.
 The course is a combination of instruction and team based exercises where students experience how the Scrum framework improves product delivery efforts.
 The course also includes a free attempt at the globally recognized Professional Scrum Master I certification exam (PSM I).

 What You Will Learn